CPVPEvent+

 As an op, run /regen.
 You'll see a title and chat broadcast, players get

 kicked with the configured message, and the server restarts.
-On boot you'll see something
+On boot, watch the console.

 [CPVPEvent+] Regen complete - 3 world(s) ready for startup.